Traditional Plant-Based Cooking

 • Stir until all combined.

-• Scoop the loaf batter into the lined loaf pan.
+• Scoop the mixture into the lined loaf pan.

 • The loaf is ready when it has risen, is firm to touch, golden, and a skewer popped in the middle comes out clean.

-• Leave to cool in the loaf pan for about 10-15 minutes before carefully removing to cool completely on a wire rack.
+• Leave to cool in the loaf pan for about 10-15 minutes before removing and placing on a cooling rack.

-Remove the baking parchment once removed from the loaf pan.
+Remove the baking paper once removed from the loaf pan.

 Notes

-• Store malt loaf wrapped in a layer of grease proof paper and/or kitchen foil and place into a food/bread bag or bread bin/container.
+• Store malt loaf wrapped in a layer of baking paper and/or kitchen foil and keep in a bread bin/container.

 • Freeze for 2-3 months, well wrapped.

-• Malt loaf slices will defrost very quickly.
+• Malt loaf slices will thaw very quickly.

 • Sultanas or cranberries can be used instead of raisins.